-As a Stanford Law School graduate with over 35 years of legal experience, business attorney Alan Nopar has the legal knowledge, business acumen and professionalism to provide extremely competent representation to small- and medium-sized businesses and to entrepreneurs.
-Alan is one of only eight Bay Area attorneys named by Thomson Reuters both in 2020 and 2021 as a Northern California Super Lawyer for Mergers & Acquisitions.
+As a Stanford Law School graduate with over 35 years of legal experience, business attorney Alan Nopar has the legal knowledge, business acumen and professionalism to provide extremely effective representation to small- and medium-sized businesses and to entrepreneurs.
+Alan is one of only is one of only five Bay Area attorneys selected in both 2020 and 2021 to the list of Northern California Super Lawyers for Mergers & Acquisitions.

 The Silicon Valley law firm of Nopar & Associates is an AV Preeminent-rated law firm* focused on business and corporate law as well as real estate law.
 Our comprehensive knowledge in these legal fields enables our firm to provide effective and strategic representation in matters involving the following: